 Apel-stones, Historical monument group in Lindenau, Leipzig, Germany.

-Theodor Apel, a Leipzig writer, commissioned sculptor A. F. Aster to create these stones between 1861 and 1865.
-The collection documents military operations from the Napoleonic Wars that had shaped the city and surrounding lands.
+Theodor Apel, a writer from Leipzig, commissioned sculptor A. F. Aster to create the stones between 1861 and 1865.
+They were made to record the military events of the Napoleonic Wars that had left a deep mark on the city and its surroundings.

 The community of curious travelers